tartieret/python-refactoring-tutorial/README.md

 - **Version 2**: Adding Error Handling and Logging
 - **Version 3**: Split the responsibilities into different functions

-Each version will be saved in its own Python file (`v1.py`, `v2.py`, etc.) so you can see the progression of improvements.
+Each version will be saved in its own Python module (`v1.py`, `v2.py`, etc.) so you can see the progression of improvements.
+In a real project, the code will be broken into different files and modules.

 ## Why This Matters